Aurelien-Pelissier/ML-Assignement/README.md

 This will generate:

 * A 2D projection (UMAP or PCA) of fragment embeddings colored by image ID
-* Two similarity matrix (Ordered by images or by clusters)
+* Two similarity matrix (With indices ordered by images or by clusters)
 * Plots saved to the `Figure/` directory

 ---